AishwaryaT13/SciProg_24/Practical4/README.md

-## PRACTICAL NUMBER 3
+## Practical04

-This is the 3rd practical of Scientific programming.
-In this practical, the program calculates the approximate area under the curve of the tangent function between 0° and 60° using the trapezoidal rule.
+This is the 4th practical of scientific programming, wherein the code calculates the approximate area under the curve of the tangent function from 0° until 60° using the trapezoidal rule.

 ## Compile:

 * gcc -o trap2 trap2.c -lm

-## Execute:
+# Execute:

 * ./trap2